JetBrains/teamcity-s3-artifact-storage-plugin/README.md

 Now the artifacts of this project, its subprojects, and build configurations will be stored in the configured storage.

+If you need to customize the artifacts publication path you could define build configuration parameter `storage.s3.path.prefix` and set the desired value.

+Note: if TeamCity detects that specified path already exists it will append a suffix to make it unique.

 # License

 Apache License 2.0